 Trusting God in making decisions can be difficult because we naturally want to maintain control.

-But trusting God in making decisions is something we grow in as our faith strengthens.
-As our trust grows in who God says He is, what He can do, and who God says we are, we learn to release the grip on the unknowns that surround decision-making.
+But trusting God in making decisions grows as your faith strengthens.
+As your trust grows in who God says He is, what He can do, and who God says you are, you learn to release the grip on the unknowns that surround decision-making.

-We can learn that trusting God in making decisions is far superior to decisions fueled by emotion and random sources.
-Our voices are powerful so what we say and what we hear has a profound impact on us.
+You can learn that trusting God in making decisions is far superior to decisions fueled by emotion and random sources.
+Our voices are powerful so what we say and what we hear have a profound impact on us.

 Would love to hear from you in the comments!

 Mary is the creator and writer for the faith-based blog ButterflyLiving.org.
 Her writing is featured on multiple Christian websites.
 She is the author of the book, “Identity, Understanding, and Accepting Who I Am in Christ” and Life Changing Stories. a collaboration with 34 authors available on Amazon.